Become More Cultured by Visiting These 10 Museums in Mexico City

 This world-class museum is the largest and most visited in Mexico.
 You will need to set aside a few hours to appreciate it fully.
 Visitors to the Museo Nacional de Antropologia are taken on a fascinating journey through the geographical regions of Mexico exploring Aztec, Mayan and Teotihuacan cultures.

 Artifacts are beautifully displayed and the building itself is an impressive architectural feat.
-Even if anthropological museums aren’t usually your thing, you won’t fail to be impressed.
+Even if anthropological museums are not usually your thing, you will not fail to be impressed.

 Photo Credit: Wikipedia

 2. Museo Frida Kahlo

 Frida Kahlo is the most iconic Mexican who ever lived, man or woman.
 Her images can be seen on everything in Mexico from t-shirts to placemats.
 The house where she and Diego Rivera lived, La Casa Azul, is open to the public as a museum.
 Located in the lovely suburb of Coyoacan, the Museo Frida Kahlo provides fascinating insight into the life of this multi-faceted artist.